gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/FAQ/Finance Department.md

 # Finance Department

-## Calls that come to the help desk for the following reasons need a SNOW (ServiceNow) ticket
+ Calls that come to the help desk for the following reasons need to be sent to the Callback team (OHSPBMCallBack@gainwelltechnologies.com)

 1. Checks
 2. 835’s